agentmodels/agentmodels.org/chapters/3c-pomdp.md

 ### Formal model

-TODO: add something about webppl allowing inference to be approximate.

 We first define the class of decision probems (POMDPs) and then define an agent model for optimally solving these problems.
 Our definitions are based on refp:kaelbling1998planning.